Bob's Mechanical Repairs

 What to check yourself before booking in

 Will the EML fail on a 'classic' or older car? — The specific MOT rule for the engine management light applies to petrol vehicles first used from 1st July 2002 and diesel vehicles first used from 1st July 2004.
 If your car is older than that and doesn't have an EML fitted as standard, you obviously won't be failed for it.
-However, if a car from, say, 1998 has an EML and it's on, the tester can still investigate if it points to a significant runn
+However, if a car from, say, 1998 has an EML and it's on, the tester can still investigate if it points to a significant running or emissions issue.

 What if the light comes on right after passing the MOT? — This is just rotten luck, I'm afraid.
 An MOT certificate is only a statement of the car's condition at the exact time of the test.
 A component can fail five minutes after you drive off the forecourt, and it's not the garage's fault.
-If the light comes on, your car is technically no longer in an MOT-compliant condition, and you have a legal responsibility to get the fault diagnosed and fixed, even
+If the light comes on, your car is technically no longer in an MOT-compliant condition, and you have a legal responsibility to get the fault diagnosed and fixed, even with a valid certificate.

 Can I just take the bulb out to pass the MOT? — Absolutely not.
 This is an old trick that will get you an instant fail.
 The MOT test explicitly requires the tester to check that the warning light illuminates with the ignition and then goes off.
 If it doesn't light up at all, it's a Major defect.
 We see this all the time – people remove the bulb or put a tiny piece of black tape over it on the circuit board.
 We're wise to it.
-Don't waste your ti
+Don't waste your time.